antoinediez/SOH.jl/README.md

 ## Benchmark

 On a grid of size 400x400, one iteration takes less than 0.1 seconds of CPU time on an Intel MacBook Pro (2GHz Intel Core i5 processor with 8GB of memory).
 With this configuration, it takes about 15 minutes to run the example script.
 It is slighlty more performant (about 50% faster) than the Fortran implementation.
-It is comparable to the simulation time of a system of 100k particules on a CPU or with several millions of particles on a GPU, both using the high-performance [SiSyPHE](https://github.com/antoinediez/Sisyphe) library.
+The simulation time is comparable to the one needed to simulate of a system of 100k particules on a CPU or of several millions of particles on a GPU, both using the high-performance [SiSyPHE](https://github.com/antoinediez/Sisyphe) library.

 **Note:** currently, a significant computational time is necessary to save plots or to produce a video.
-Better performances (about two times faster) are achieved when no plots are generated.
+The simulation is about two times faster when no plots are generated.